electron/build-tools/README.md

 ## Installation

-A handful of prerequisites, such as git, python, and npm, are required.
-See [Platform Prerequisites][platform-prerequisites] for more details.
+A handful of prerequisites, such as git, python, and npm, are required for building Electron itself; these can be found in [Platform Prerequisites][platform-prerequisites]. `npm` can be used with `build-tools` itself as well, but we've configured it to run with `yarn`, so we also recommend you [install it to your system](https://yarnpkg.com/lang/en/docs/install/#mac-stable).

 Once they're installed, clone a copy of `build-tools` and add it to your path:

 ```sh